TosbackCgusBridge-Bot/CGUs-versions/Officedepot/Privacy Policy.md

-Updated: June 25, 2012
+Updated: August 14, 2014

 Office Depot's Privacy Statement - Your Privacy Rights This Privacy Policy applies to information we collect from you

 This statement describes our privacy practices for the websites where it is posted.
 This includes mobile websites, text programs and applications.
 It also applies to information we collect in our stores or other places offline.
+To download a full copy of this Privacy Policy, click here.

 We collect information from you in many ways